RobbenRoll/emgfit/ReadMe.txt

 TO DO:
 * add peak marker labels/indeces to plots!
 * add warning for eta's not summing to 1 to make_model_ ?
-* add more fit functions
-* implement tail order determination
 * ADD peakshape uncertainty to calibrant fit and other fits, add uncertainty of scaling factor
 * implement save model result feature
-* enable peak shape determination with multiple peaks? (need to constrain parameters of neighboring peaks to shape calibrant parameters)
 * fix 'uncertainties could not be estimated, PAR at initial value' error (usually circumvented by chosing other initial parameters)
 * test peak shape uncertainty estimation (do eta's get changed as expected?)
 * add scaling of initial peak shape pars with shape calibrant mass number A